sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 The requested URL was rejected.
 Please consult with your administrator.
 ```

-To verify the API Discovery, open the `docker-compose.yml` file and replace the `BASE_URL` variable with the application URL.
-Then run `docker-compose up -d` from the `docker/api_discovery` directory.
+To verify API Discovery, open the `docker-compose.yml` file and replace the `BASE_URL` variable with the application URL.
+Then run `docker compose up -d` from the `docker/api_discovery` directory.
 This will send a request to the application and trigger the API Discovery.
 It will take some time for the API Discovery to learn the traffic.
 After that, you can check the API Discovery dashboard in the F5 Distributed Cloud Console.

 ```bash